MIT-Mobile/MIT-Mobile-for-iOS/README.markdown

 #Building the app

+Sensitive information like API keys for Facebook and Twitter are kept within Common/Secret.m.
+Before building, create your own Secret.m from Secret.m.in.

 MIT Mobile for iPhone will build for the iPhone Simulator without any modifications.
 To build for a device, you must change the `CFBundleIdentifier` in MIT_Mobile-Info.plist from `edu.mit.mitmobile` to your own app id.

 #Technical Details

-- Base SDK is iPhone OS 4.0
+- Base SDK is iPhone OS 4.2
-- Deployment Target is iPhone OS 3.0
+- Deployment Target is iPhone OS 4.0

 #Feedback